 1. Using Your Own Monetization Platform

-There are a few potential drawbacks to using your own monetization platform:
+Unfortunately, there are a few potential drawbacks to using your own monetization platform, including:

-- Double-check that the video monetization platform you choose is compatible with your online video platform.
+- It may not be compatible with your online video platform.
 At Dacast, we are compatible with Cleeng and InPlayer (our paywall is based on InPlayer).

 2. Using an Online Video Platform That Provides a Paywall

-Dacast has gone further by directly integrating the InPlayer paywall into our solutions.
-Dacast users on the Premium Plan and above gain access to a powerful paywall for no additional charge.
+Dacast, for example, has directly integrated the InPlayer paywall into our solutions.
+Dacast users have access to a powerful paywall for no additional charge.

 This system is fully integrated and supports both the pay-per-view video monetization model and recurring subscriptions.